bih/Toolkit.swift/README.md

 ![Toolkit Logo](Toolkit.png)

-**Toolkit** is a [Swift](https://developer.apple.com/swift/) library (released under the [MIT License](http://bih.mit-license.org)) that allows you to write beautiful Swift applications.
+**Toolkit** is a library written for iOS and Mac in [Swift](https://developer.apple.com/swift/) that allows you to write beautiful Swift applications.
 Think **jQuery for Swift**.

-Before we release it, I'm **kindly asking the open source community to propose features and offer contributions** for the first version of Toolkit.
-If you would like to follow our progress, simply click on "Star" and "Watch" above.
+Before we begin making progress, I'm **kindly asking the GitHub community to help propose features and offer contributions** towards the first version of Toolkit.

-We'll probably release Toolkit in the next few months (likely to be when Swift leaves beta).
+You're more than welcome to follow our progress by clicking "Star" and "Watch" above.

 ## Proposals for Toolkit v1